Ruko Community Conservancy, Kenya

 A BOLD OPERATION TO SAVE THE LAST ROTHSCHILD’S GIRAFFE

-Rothchild’s (Nubian) giraffe numbers have plummeted by 80%, leaving only 3,000 in the wild today.
-But there is hope.
-We are working with partners on an ambitious (and amphibious) plan to return Rothchild’s giraffe to the iconic Eastern Rift Valley, their ancestral home where they were wiped out 70 years ago.
+In 2020, we launched an ambitious (and amphibious) plan with our partners to return Rothschild’s giraffe to the iconic Eastern Rift Valley, their ancestral home where they were wiped out 70 years ago.

 Working with the communities in the area over the next several years, we will keep this combined group of giraffe safe, and as they breed and their numbers grow, they will repopulate the Eastern Rift over time, eventually rejoining their cousins in Uganda!